brege/porkbun-ddns/README.rst

 Notes
 -----

-- The script explicitly filters Porkbun’s response down to ``"type":"A"`` entries so everything else (MX, TXT, CNAME, SRV, etc.) is ignored.
+- The script explicitly filters Porkbun’s response down to ``"type":"A"`` entries.
+Everything else (MX, TXT, CNAME, SRV, etc.) is ignored.
-- This scripts' only objective is to ensure your domain and its subdomains are reachable from the internet.
+- This scripts' only objective is to ensure your domain and its subdomains are always reachable from the internet.

 Licence
 -------